cheul0518/CS528/Lab2/README.md

 <img src = "images/11.png" width = "700">

+When the DNS server receives the DNS query, it searches for example.com's NS record in its cache, and finds "ns.dnslabattacker.net".
+It will therefore send a DNS query to "ns.dnslabattacker.net".
+But, before sending the query, the server needs to know the IP address of "ns.dnslabattacker.net".
+A seperate DNS query is issued, and the DNS server finds out that the domain name "dnslabattacker.net" doesn't exist.
+Soon the server marks the NS entry invalid.
-This is because the DNS server finds out that the domain name "dnslabattacker.net" doesn't exist, and marks the NS entry invalid.
-An IP address for the name server "ns.dnslabattacker.net" cannot be provided even if you attach it as an additional record in your spoofed response.
+You may say "Hey, provide an additional record for the IP address for "ns.dnslabattacker.net".
+Unfortunately, an IP address for the name server "ns.dnslabattacker.net" cannot be provided even if you attach it as an additional record in your spoofed response.
 The bailiwick checking plays a role of ignorning any records that are not within the same domain of the question.
-Hence ns.dnslabattacker.net cannot be answered in the additional section.
+Hence "ns.dnslabattacker.net" cannot be answered in the additional section.

 <br />
 <br />